What is Stormwater?

 Sump Pump Systems

 A sump pump system is designed to capture surface or ground water that enters basements/crawl spaces and pump it away from the house.
 Cross connections (when sump pumps discharge into the sanitary sewer system) are against Village ordinance and pose economic and environmental problems.
 This can also cause damage to your property if the wastewater collection system becomes overloaded or a blockage occurs backing up and overflowing into your property.
 Water pumped by sump pumps can be referred to as clear water and during rainy season and spring melt can overload pumping stations causing excessive power usage, public works call-ins, reaching capacity of storage (lagoons) and increased wastewater treatment costs.
-The sump pump discharge should be to either the storm water system (ditch, culvert) or even better to the lawn, if to the lawn ensure it is at least 2 meters away from the home for infiltration and not into a neighbour’s property.
+The sump pump discharge should be to either the storm water system (ditch, culvert) or even better to the lawn, if to the lawn ensure it is at least 2 meters away from the home for infiltration and not into a neighbor’s property.